 While Cal Poly's response to the pandemic remains operational, this multi-part statement provides detailed guidance to students about their responsibilities when on campus and while interacting with instructors and classmates.

-NOTE: Below is carefully crafted language, prepared by Academic Affairs for Fall 2020, that you can copy/paste into all of your syllabi.
+Below is carefully crafted language, prepared by Academic Affairs, that you may consider including in your syllabi.

 Campus Safety Measures

 Cal Poly is taking a number of steps to prevent the spread of COVID-19 on campus.
 Along with increased cleaning and sanitation, the university is also placing hand-sanitizing stations around campus and posting signage that promotes face coverings, physical distancing, and other behaviors that reduce transmission.
 The university will also be providing face coverings, face shields, disposable gloves and other safety equipment to the campus community.
 For more information, visit the university’s Personal Protective Equipment webpage.

 Taking these preventative steps, as well as monitoring your health and staying home if you are feeling unwell, will help protect the safety of the entire Cal Poly community:

 - Use a Cloth Face Covering.
 An overview of situations when face coverings should be used on campus, and some of the exemptions that may apply to Cal Poly community members, is available on the Stay Healthy webpage.

 - Clean and Disinfect.
 Wash your hands often and disinfect frequently touched surfaces.